MadNLP/MadIPM.jl/README.md

 qp_gpu = convert(QuadraticModel{Float64, CuVector{Float64}}, qp)

 ```
-Then, you can pass the structure `qp_gpu` to MadIPM by switching
+Then, you can pass the problem `qp_gpu` to MadIPM by switching
 the linear solver to NVIDIA cuDSS:
 ```julia
 solver = MadIPM.MPCSolver(